Carew Spirit of Excellence Award

 The scholar chosen for this award is judged on the following attributes: consistent display of compassion, inclusion, kindness, healthy habits, trustworthiness, responsiveness and for being a model Rural Medical Scholar.

-This year’s recipient of the Rural Medical Scholars Bonnie Carew Spirit of Excellence Award was Ms. Gracie Pipkin.
-She is from Hickory Flat, MS in Benton County and was presented the award by Dr. Bonnie Carew at the Celebration of Scholars event on June 26, 2017.
+This year’s recipient of the Rural Medical Scholars Bonnie Carew Spirit of Excellence Award was Ms. Maggie Jo Everett.
+She is from New Albany, MS in Union County and was presented the award at the Celebration of Scholars event on June 24, 2019.